On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Appendix

 We now invoke a \textit{bootstrap argument} that iteratively uses equation \eqref{eq:FP_Ottomarg} together with Lemmas \ref{lem:G_homo}, \ref{lem:LSU} (with $d_2,\,*_2,\,\oastb ,\,G^\textup{ (2)}$ in place of $d,\,*,\,\oast,\,G$) to prove that

 for all $r\in\N\,$.
-We skip the details, which are similar to Proof of Theorem \ref{th:regularity}: let us just notice that the argument can be iterated up to space-time derivatives of any order thanks to Remarks \ref{rem:bootstrap_Cclass}, \ref{rem:bootstrap_Cintegr}.
+We skip the details, which are similar to the previous Subsection: let us only notice that the here argument can be iterated up to space-time derivatives of any order thanks to Remarks \ref{rem:bootstrap_Cclass}, \ref{rem:bootstrap_Cintegr}.
 Finally general Sobolev inequalities entail that $\I\eta\in C^\infty(\Rb\!\times(0,\infty))\,$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{th:regularity2} part ii.]
-It follows immediately by Theorem \ref{th:regularity}, since $\|\rhoTb-\rhoib\|_{L^1(\Rb)} \leq \|\rhoT-\rhoi\|_{L^1(\R^d)}\,$. \end{proof}
+It follows immediately by Theorem \ref{th:existence_uniq_reg}, since $\|\rhoTb-\rhoib\|_{L^1(\Rb)} \leq \|\rhoT-\rhoi\|_{L^1(\R^d)}\,$. \end{proof}